khueue/prolongo/diary.md

    collection.
 And a thought: should mongo_command.pl be removed and its predicates moved into the modules on which you call them?

  * May 27.
 Factored out socket.
+Small refactor in command.
+Added generic command/3.